teknostatik/Web-Development/setup.md

 ## The hardware I use

-**Home** - I've just bought a new desktop computer that _mostly_ consists of components that are fairly new (this is a first for me).
+**Home** - I recently bought a new desktop computer that _mostly_ consists of components that are fairly new (this is a first for me).
 Everything feels snappy and fast, and I love it.
 I also have three monitors (now identical in both size and resolution which pleases me), a [mechanical keyboard][26], a [hand-me-down gaming mouse][17], and all the docks, cables and switches to connect everything together.
 My personal laptops are both Thinkpads - an [x260][3] for travel and couch-surfing, and an [x230][1] which largely gets used for digitising vinyl and testing software I plan on using on one of my main computers.
 I also have a variety of Raspberry Pis that fulfil various server and media functions, and a Synology NAS for backups.
-I'm trying to phase out a lot of my older computers and only use newer machines with SSDs and lots of memory, but it's hard to let go sometimes, and my current project is to set up a secondary desk downstairs where I can work on personal projects from a different location in the evenings (I'll write more about that setup soon).
+I'm trying to phase out a lot of my older computers and only use newer machines with SSDs and lots of memory, but it's hard to let go sometimes, and my current project is to set up a secondary desk downstairs where I can work on personal projects from a different location in the evenings.
+I have that largely working now, but some of the hardware is very old so I suspect my next few purchases will be dedicated to bringing things a little more up to date.

 **Work from home** - As home, but with a [Thinkpad L13][25] doing the driving.
 All it requires is a couple of cable switches and toggling the input on two of my monitors.
 I'd love to do this without crawling under my desk, but that's a problem for another day.